tommyettinger/jdkgdxds/README.md

 This can be useful if you want some special representation for data, such as to print some particular number (or more likely, a number in some range that defies find-and-replace) you're looking for with exclamation points around it, like `!!!42!!!`, using a lambda that was made to check for `42`.
 Passing in user-definable functions hasn't been done much in jdkgdxds, but it may see much more use in the future.
+Note that this feature was expanded significantly in later releases (of both digital and jdkgdxds), and now you can use more types, not just `StringBuilder`, to receive appended text.

 Starting in jdkgdxds 1.6.4, there's more support for receiving iterator types in any of the various data structures, and there are wrappers around iterators provided to change what these iterators can provide to a constructor or